image bio

 • Fatigue: You might feel more tired than usual as a result of progesterone levels increasing.

 • Nausea and vomiting: Commonly known as 'morning sickness,' nausea and vomiting can actually happen at any time of the day and may begin very early on during pregnancy.
+Learn more about what pregnancy nausea feels like in our blog.
 (Check out Natalist Anti-Nausea Gummies!)

-• Digestive issues: Heartburn, indigestion, bloating, excess gas, and constipation can be early signs of pregnancy due to changes in hormones.
+• Digestive issues: Heartburn, indigestion, bloating, excess gas, and constipation can be early signs of pregnancy due to hormonal changes.
+Learn more about managing gas during pregnancy.

 • Weight fluctuation: You may gain or lose a few pounds, but significant weight changes are more common later in pregnancy.

-Many of these symptoms could also be related to the hormone medications used during IVF, making them unreliable as sole indicators of successful implantation.
-[3] So while it’s easy to get hopeful and excited about symptoms, the best way to confirm pregnancy is through a urine or blood pregnancy test.
-[4]
+Many of these symptoms could also be related to the hormone medications used during IVF, making them unreliable as sole indicators of successful embryo implantation.3 So while it’s easy to get hopeful and excited about positive signs after embryo transfer, the best way to confirm pregnancy is through a urine or blood pregnancy test.4

-What Are the Success Rates for an Embryo Transfer?
+What Are the Rates of a Successful Embryo Transfer?

-It’s helpful to set your expectations by knowing more about the chances of implantation.
-There are many factors that determine if an embryo will implant, including maternal age, egg quality, and others.
-[5] Shady Grove Fertility reports that women under 35 years of age have over a 60 percent chance of pregnancy per transfer.
-[6] CCRM Fertility, another fertility clinic, reports pregnancy rates of 63-70% from transfers of frozen embryos that have been genetically tested and deemed chromosomally normal.
-[7]
+It’s helpful to set your expectations by knowing more about the IVF funnel and your chances of implantation.
+There are many factors that determine if an embryo will implant, including maternal age, egg quality, and others.5 Shady Grove Fertility reports that women under 35 years of age have over a 60 percent chance of pregnancy per transfer.6 CCRM Fertility, another fertility clinic, reports pregnancy rates of 63-70% from transfers of frozen embryos that have been genetically tested and deemed chromosomally normal.7

-In addition to genetic testing, there is a strong correlation between blastocyst morphology and implantation and live birth.
-[8] The morphology of an embryo is the shape or appearance of cells in the embryo.
-There are a few embryo grading systems, but most can be bucketed into “good,” “fair,” and “poor.”
-[8]
+In addition to genetic testing, there is a strong correlation between blastocyst morphology and implantation and live birth.8 The morphology of an embryo is the shape or appearance of cells in the embryo.
+There are a few embryo grading systems, but most can be bucketed into “good,” “fair,” and “poor.”8

-One observational study of 1,766 single embryo transfers showed that [8]:
+One observational study of 1,766 single embryo transfers showed that8:

 • Embryos graded as “Good” had an implantation (pregnancy) rate of 55% and a birth rate of 46.8%